Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic

 \subsection{Proof sketch of Proposition \ref{prop: ancova test validity}}

-To demonstrate consistency and a central limit theorem for the ANCOVA-type estimators, one can largely adapt the regularity conditions from \cite{Chen2025}.
-Proposition \ref{prop: ancova test validity} directly follows from Theorem 1 from \cite{Chen2025}, with outcomes $(Y_{ijk})$ replaced by their residualized counterparts $(Y_{ijk} - \lambda_0 D_{ijk})$, and by invoking the analogous versions of regularity conditions (i)-(v) of their Theorem 1.
-We note that the notation is quite cumbersome and a formal proof is not particularly interesting.
-Thus, we refer the reader to \cite{Chen2025} for details.
+To demonstrate consistency and a central limit theorem for the ANCOVA-type estimators, one can largely adapt the regularity conditions of \citet{Chen2025}.
+Proposition \ref{prop: ancova test validity} directly follows from Theorem 1 of \citet{Chen2025}, with their outcomes $(Y_{ijk})$ replaced by the residualized counterparts $(Y_{ijk} - \lambda_0 D_{ijk})$, and by invoking the analogous versions of regularity conditions (i)-(v) of their Theorem 1.
+We note that the notation is quite cumbersome, and a formal proof is not particularly interesting.
+Thus, we refer the reader to \citet{Chen2025} for details.